 The successful development of our drug candidates is highly uncertain.
 As such, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the remainder of the development of these drug candidates.
-We are also unable to predict when, if ever, material net cash inflows will commence from our drug candidates.
+We are also unable to predict when, if ever, material net cash inflows will commence from the sale of our current or future drug candidates for which we received marketing approval.
 This is due to the numerous risks and uncertainties associated with developing drugs, including the uncertainty of:

-- establishing an appropriate safety profile with IND-enabling toxicology studies; - successful initiation, enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for AYVAKIT/AYVAKYT, GAVRETO and our drug candidates; - commercializing AYVAKIT/AYVAKYT, GAVRETO and our drug candidates, if and when approved, whether alone or in collaboration with others;
+- establishing an appropriate safety profile with IND-enabling toxicology studies; - successful initiation, enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers;

-- market acceptance of AYVAKIT/AYVAKYT, GAVRETO and any future drug we may commercialize; and - continued acceptable safety profile of the drugs following approval.
+- obtaining and maintaining patent and trade secret protection and regulatory exclusivity for AYVAKIT/AYVAKYT, GAVRETO and our drug candidates; - commercializing AYVAKIT/AYVAKYT, GAVRETO and our drug candidates, if and when approved, whether alone or in collaboration with others; - market acceptance of AYVAKIT/AYVAKYT, GAVRETO and any future drug we may commercialize; and - continued acceptable safety profile of the drugs following approval.